 Sri Lanka is becoming increasingly more common among expats who relocate to work in the tourism industry, NGO’s, and the education sector.
 Most expats come to the capital city of Colombo while some others settle in other locations around the country.
 New expat families have to figure out the city and their surroundings quite quickly to be able to settle down comfortably and with the least amount of setbacks.
 These 11 insider tips will help any new expat getting accustomed to Colombo.
+Did you know – Culture Trip now does bookable, small-group trips?
+Pick from authentic, immersive Epic Trips, compact and action-packed Mini Trips and sparkling, expansive Sailing Trips.

 The easiest and fastest way to get around anywhere in the city is by tuk tuk.
 The tuk tuks In Sri Lanka are commonly called “three wheelers.”
 In every neighborhood, at almost every other corner, you will find a group of tuk tuk drivers that hang around there.
 Once you get to know them, they will know your routines and you won’t have to explain the route every single time.
 This will save you a lot of time and once they are your friends you will also feel safer with them.